tylerneylon/video-scripts/learn_lua_in_an_hour/part04.md

     false

 I'll quickly mention how you can work with binary operators.
-Lua 5.2 has a module called `bit32` module which offers them as functions.
+Lua 5.2 has a `bit32` module which offers them as functions.
 Lua 5.3 actually adds these operators to the language itself.

 Lua supports assignments with multiple variables on the left and